pebreo/pebreo.github.io/begin/Bonus2-good-enough.md

+the following is acwork of fiction used to highlight a possible nightmare scenario:

 The hospital was a fortress of technology, a labyrinth of wires and screens.
 Each machine, each program, a cog in the intricate machinery of life and death.
 And then, the update.
 A tiny, seemingly innocuous patch, designed to fortify against the ever-evolving threats of the digital world.

 But it was a Trojan horse, a silent saboteur.
 The hospital's systems, so carefully calibrated, so finely tuned, buckled under its weight.
 The emergency room, once a hive of activity, fell into chaos.
 Nurses, their hands poised to register new patients, found themselves staring at blank screens.
 Doctors, their eyes scanning X-rays for signs of injury, saw only static.